aarond10/iLatitude/README.markdown

 Google AppEngine component.

-The iPhone application is responsible for assigning the phone's uniqueIdentifier with a google account and periodically updating the locaiton.
+The iPhone application is responsible for assigning the phone's uniqueIdentifier with a google account and periodically updating the location.
 The AppEngine component is responsible for OAuth authentication and storing the Google Latitude access tokens associated with a given device.

-Installation of the AppEngine component is straight-forward.
+Installation of the AppEngine component is fairly straight-forward.

-*Note: You may skip this step if you're happy to use my existing appengine application.*
+**Note: You may skip this step if you're happy to use my existing appengine application.**

 1. Create an new appengine application.
 2. Visit https://www.google.com/accounts/ManageDomains and obtain an OAuth consumer and secret key.
 3. Edit settings.py and add your key and secret.
 4. Update your app:

     $ appcfg.py update .